dribnet/purvs/README.md

 #### Changes:

-- Implemented the majority of the contrast-mapping function.
+- Made the edge detection a bit more sophisticated and sanitised the result a bit

 #### Issues:

-- Values might be a bit too noisy for my intended purpose.
+- Parameters might need tweaking for different images but that's okay

+- Tendril split chance will probably need a reasonable base chance with this

 #### To-Do:

-- Implement a map-smoothing component to the delta map function.
+- Implement the tendril component

 #### Notes:

--
+- Delta Map came out better than I expected really